NCEAS/oss-2014/materials/2013-06-25-data-wrangling/r-and-dataone.md

 > * Requires Java is already installed
 * install.packages("dataone")
     - May see dependency errors on XML and rJava; we will work those out
+	- May need to run: "sudo R CMD javareconf"

 # Searching DataONE